Contact Details

 “I have enjoyed drawing and labelling stone age objects because it was lots of new words to learn.”
 AC from year 3.

-Hello, I am Mrs Gidlow, the literacy co-ordinator at Folly View Primary School.
+Hello, I am Mrs Gidlow, the KS1 English Lead at Folly View Primary School.
 It is fantastic working with the staff to continually plan and develop our curriculum for the needs of the children here.
 We work hard to base our learning on high quality and engaging texts that challenge and enthuse all pupils.
 In our learning, we enjoy exploring and improving to make progress every step of the way.

 Long Term Plan